dafny-lang/dafny/docs/_includes/Statements.md

     ) ";"
 ````

-The `Assume` statement lets the user specify a logical proposition
+The `assume` statement lets the user specify a logical proposition
 that Dafny may assume to be true without proof.
 If in fact the
 proposition is not true this may lead to invalid conclusions.

-An `Assume` statement would ordinarily be used as part of a larger
+An `assume` statement would ordinarily be used as part of a larger
 verification effort where verification of some other part of
 the program required the proposition.
-By using the `Assume` statement
+By using the `assume` statement
 the other verification can proceed.
 Then when that is completed the
 user would come back and replace the `assume` with `assert`.

-An `Assume` statement cannot be compiled.
+An `assume` statement cannot be compiled.
 In fact, the compiler
 will complain if it finds an **assume** anywhere where it has not
-been replaced through a refinement steop.
+been replaced through a refinement step.

 <!--
 Describe where refinement is described.